blaggacao/frappix/docs/install.md

 bash <(curl -L https://blaggacao.github.io/frappix/install) frappe myproject
 ```

+This script does two things:

+- ensure system dependencies are in place
+- guide you through the project setup

 > [!TIP]
 >
 > `frappe`, the first argument to the script represents the template to use.